ammohanrao/DeltaDiag/README.md

 ## Definitions
-atom = each hierarchical step of a concept. atomic number = sequential number in the hierarchy. valence = terminal atomic number in unify causing a diagnosis. adjunct = terminal atomic number in unify not causing a diagnosis.
+atom = each hierarchical step of a concept. atomic number = sequential number in the hierarchy. valence = terminal atomic number in unify causing a diagnosis. adjunct = terminal atomic number in unify not causing a diagnosis. atomic weight = approximation of vectors of qualification and proximity.

 ````
 Qualification Q = magnitude of vectors [ A, n, D] where A = unified atom of features and disease (D). n= position of atom,